How to Become a Paramedic – Paramedic Education

 Learning is great fun.
 We should have a good time together.
 If you’re bored, you won’t learn effectively.
 Funny or unusual stuff is more memorable, too.

 Paramedic treatment and patient relationships stir emotions in us all, we are all human.
 During patient contacts we have powerful interactions with ourselves and our emergency response colleagues, sometimes negatively.
-Learners who are experienced clinicians have all felt pain or frustration of a case that has, for whatever reason, not unfolded as it should.
+Learners who are experienced clinicians have all felt the pain or frustration of a case that has, for whatever reason, not unfolded as it should.
 Being real and working through these issues in a training environment creates a powerful reflective learning environment.
 Addressing these issues, by focusing on what could be done better, from a self, team, environment, or systems point of view.